-If you or someone you know is facing a Grand Theft Auto charge, it is imperative that you contact a qualified criminal defense attorney as soon as possible.
-Spolin Law’s founder, attorney Aaron Spolin, is a former prosecutor with experience handling hundreds of car theft cases.
-Spolin Law has received praise because of its impressive track record.
+If you or someone you know is facing a Grand Theft Auto charge, it is imperative that you contact a qualified Los Angeles grand theft auto lawyer as soon as possible.
+Spolin Law P.C.’s founder, criminal defense attorney Aaron Spolin, is a former prosecutor with experience handling hundreds of car theft cases.
+Spolin Law P.C. has received praise because of its impressive track record.
 Contact our office today at (310) 424-5816 to hear more about how our legal experience can help your case.

 Grand Theft Auto Punishments

 The penalties for Grand Theft Auto vary depending on the type of charge, past criminal record, and circumstances of the case.
 If treated only as a misdemeanor, the penalty for Grand Theft Auto holds a maximum of one year in county jail as well as a monetary fine up to $1000.
 However, if the theft was violent in nature, prosecutors typically choose to pursue a felony charge, increasing the criminal penalties.
 If convicted of felony Grand Theft Auto, penalties quickly increase to two to three years in county jail and a maximum fine of $10000.

 These criminal punishments are not the only implications of Grand Theft Auto.
 Many collateral consequences exist for any conviction, such as reevaluated immigration status, tarnished reputation, and gaining a criminal record.
 These secondary consequences often go unnoticed by the public but are usually the more crippling consequences of a conviction.
 Convicted criminals are one of the few groups that are not protected by the Equal Employment Opportunity Commission.
 This means that employers are legally allowed to ask questions regarding past criminal records, which can seriously impair job opportunities for individuals who have been convicted.